ycrc/ood-user-mapping/README.md

 ## Introduction
 The clusters at the Yale Center for Research Computing (YCRC) are used for both research and teaching.
-Therefore, we support two types of accounts: **research accounts** and **course accounts**.
-This distinction allows us to provide different procedures and seperate cluster resources for the two types of accounts on the clusters.
+Therefore, we support two types of accounts on out cluster: **research accounts** and **course accounts**.
+This distinction allows us to provide different procedures and seperate cluster resources for the two types of accounts.

 The YCRC OOD servers are configured with CAS for authentication.
 Users log in to a CAS-enabled OOD using their NetID, which is unique to each